 The Rock Inn – As well as five cask marque real ale, you’ll find dog friendly locals and a warming fire place in this 17th Century Inn.

-TIPS FOR A DOG FRIENDLY HOLIDAY
+TIPS FOR A DOG FRIENDLY HOLIDAY IN DEVON

 - Plan your journey ahead of time so you can stop in the best rest areas or service stations that have specific areas for dogs.
 See our list below.